avdwebLibraries/avdweb_Switch/README.md

 }
 ```

-The available callback setting functions are `setPushedCallback()`, `setReleasedCallback()`, `setLongPressCallback()`, and `setDoubleClickCallback()` which allow defining the functions that will be called on such events.
+The available callback setting functions are `setPushedCallback()`, `setReleasedCallback()`, `setLongPressCallback()`, `setDoubleClickCallback()`, and `setSingleClickCallback()` which allow defining the functions that will be called on such events.
 If using a toggle switch and not a push button, the "pushed" event will be of interest when the switch is turned on, and "released" when it is turned off.

 If the conditions for more than one event occur simultaneously and there are callback functions registered for them, they will be executed in the order of the functions above.